swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

-The `Recipient` attribute from the bearer `<saml2:SubjectConfirmationData>` element MUST match the location to which the `<saml2p:Response>` message was delivered **and** match value the `AssertionConsumerServiceURL` attribute included in the request message.
+The `Recipient` attribute from the bearer `<saml2:SubjectConfirmationData>` element MUST match the location to which the `<saml2p:Response>` message was delivered **and** match the value the `AssertionConsumerServiceURL` attribute included in the request message, or if this attribute was not provided in the request message, the default response location specified in the Service Provider’s metadata entry, as described in [section 5.4.2](#validation-of-assertion-consumer-addresses).

 The time from the `NotOnOrAfter` attribute from the bearer `<saml2:SubjectConfirmationData>` MUST NOT have passed compared with